The final showdown. <- Previous •

 I figure that Utena’s victory led to a surge of utenizing hormone (ultimately under control of the utenomic nervous system) and triggered the release of a new egg of the world.

-If the rest of Wakaba’s story is parallel to Utena’s, as its beginning is, then Utena (not Saionji) is Wakaba’s vaguely-remembered prince.
+If the rest of Wakaba’s story is parallel to Utena’s, as its beginning is, then Utena (not Saionji or Tatsuya) will be Wakaba’s vaguely-remembered prince.
 Memory of Utena is fading from the Academy.
 Utena tearing Wakaba’s love letter from the bulletin board could correspond to Dios rescuing little Utena from her coffin in the prince story.
+Utena kissing Wakaba on the forehead in episode 12 corresponds to Dios kissing little Utena’s tears away; that is why Utena gets a skirt shadow then.
 Wakaba will escape the Academy only after she is disillusioned and realizes that Utena does not live up to Wakaba’s unrealistic ideal.
 In Utena’s allegory, it means that each step in the gradual revolution at first reveres the heroes of the previous step, but then comes to see them as insufficient.
 It suggests that both admiration and disillusionment are necessary for the next turn of the slow wheel of progress: One provides the impulse to start, the other the impulse to finish.

 We know that Wakaba’s story won’t be exactly parallel.
 When Utena looks out the window (episode 1, episode 30), she thinks wistfully of her prince.
 When Wakaba looks out the window in episode 39, she only says the weather is nice.
 Wakaba’s comparison to Joan of Arc also suggests that her story may end differently than Utena’s.
 Every turn of the wheel is different.

 Wakaba’s clingy “best friend” presumably has a Class S relationship with Wakaba, similar to Wakaba’s with Utena.
 After all, Wakaba still has her S-shaped hair.
-We can guess that she will be the next hero in the sequence to follow after Wakaba.
+We can guess that the friend will be the next hero in the sequence to follow after Wakaba.

 Her hair provides a bit of visual evidence to support the idea.
-Her hair is separated into soft spikes in a way that is not usual in Utena, suggesting that she is special.
+Her hair is divided into soft spikes in a way that is not usual in Utena, suggesting that she is special.
 I think the light green streaks are streaky reflections, but if so they are curiously discontinuous, not like the usual hair reflections in the series.
 Alternately, the light green might mean she has two-tone hair, a little like Touga and Ruka.
 There are only a few frames of animation, and it’s not clear.
 Either way, it marks her as special.
+And don’t miss the hair curling around her cheeks, like Utena.

 Her dark green hair should imply that she has big control issues to work through, of one kind or another.
-I’m not certain, but I think it points to control by others.
+I’m not certain, but I think it points to control of others (rather than control by others).
+Jumping on Wakaba and demanding a birthday present is a controlling action.
+And the birthday present ties her to the story of Nanami and Touga and the kitten, which is related to control, and to the three birthday candles of episode 30 which is about Akio bringing Utena under control.

 We don’t see her eyes.
+She has no inkling what’s coming her way, but she sure looks excited about it.
 Compare the background fangirls behind my favorite character.
-She has no idea what’s coming her way, but she sure looks excited about it.

 Jay Scott <jay@satirist.org>